01dnot/BoulderDash/OVERVIEW.md

 #Sounds
 All moving objects can make sounds.
 It is made Optional and is send from the Objects in the prepareMove methods.

+#The BDAIPlayer
+I did not get time to finish the AIPlayer and it does not work 100% at the moment.
+It is based on the A* algoritme and will hopefully work as an extraordinary asset to this game in the future.

 #Why we need the getPosition() method

 #Assets credits